DukiChoi/VR_Project/README.md

 ## 4. Breif Explanation

  ![그림2](https://github.com/user-attachments/assets/b3b7e8fe-f19a-4fbe-ac0e-a6439e69ce64)
 In the VR environment implemented with a Head Mounted Display (HMD), participants used devices equipped with IMU sensors and the nRF52840 microcontroller to simulate daily activities.
-During two tasks, participants utilized the sensor-equipped devices to perform two tasks within the virtual reality: (1) transferring food from one bowl to another and (2) drawing a spiral pattern on a blackboard.
+Each of the two tasks was divided into five levels of difficulty.
+For the first task, transferring food from one bowl to another, the difficulty was increased by extending the distance between the bowls.
+In the second task, drawing a spiral pattern on a blackboard, the difficulty was adjusted by increasing the size of the spiral.

-While the participants performed the tasks, 3-axis acceleration and orientation data detected by the IMU sensors, along with the position of the tool in virtual reality, were recorded.
-The collected data was then used for statistical analysis based on Fitts' law.
+While the participants performed these tasks, 3-axis acceleration and orientation data detected by the IMU sensors, along with the position of the tool in virtual reality, were recorded.
+The collected data was then used for statistical analysis based on Fitts' law, with the difficulty level for each task considered in the analysis.

-Additionally, we are currently conducting research to analyze the data using AI-based analysis techniques(ex.
-CNN, RNN), beyond simple statistical analysis.
+Additionally, we are currently conducting research to analyze the data using AI-based analysis techniques (e.g., CNN, RNN), beyond simple statistical analysis.

 ### 5. Analysis Example